 Have you ever wondered about edible moss?
 You’re on the right page.

 Anybody who is a self-proclaimed mycophile will most likely find moss of interest as well.
-I’ve always been fascinated by it — by its structure, by how it feels under a bare foot.
-I’m of the belief that a stone patio is incomplete until it has moss growing prolifically through all its cracks.
+I’ve always been fascinated by its structure – by how it feels under a barefoot.
+I believe that a stone patio is incomplete until it has moss growing prolifically through all its cracks.

 Yet moss has value aside from its aesthetic purposes, and the prepper’s knowledge base is incomplete if he doesn’t at least have an inkling of some of the miraculous benefits of the humble and often-stepped-on moss.
 The first thing you may be wondering is whether it is edible or not.
 So, let’s take a closer look.

 [Note: for purposes of simplicity, both the lichens and the mosses referred to below will be called “moss.”]

 What Are the Varieties of Edible Moss?

 Due to lack of flavor, the appropriate way to look at mosses is as survival food, not for their culinary value.
 If you’re absolutely starving and you have little chance of finding anything else to eat, they can be life-savers.
 Otherwise, moss has properties that make it better for other purposes.
 That said, let’s take a look at the mosses that are edible.

 Reindeer Moss (Cladonia rangiferina)

 You can powder this to use as flour.
 However, it’s mainly used as such to stretch your flour supply, rather than as the sole source of flour.
 In other words, it’s a filler.